bhelx/below-c-level/content/about.md

 ## What is Systems Programming?

-We mostly follow the [Wikipedia definition](https://en.wikipedia.org/wiki/Systems_programming), however, we are not interested in strictly following a theme and instead we want to follow the spirit of systems programming which is about curiosity of how our computers and underlying systems work.
+We mostly follow the [Wikipedia definition](https://en.wikipedia.org/wiki/Systems_programming), however, we are not interested in a strict interpretation.
+Instead, we want to follow the spirit of systems programming which is about curiosity of how our computers and underlying systems work.

 ## Submitting a talk